WooCommerce Conversion Tracking Guide

 Now, let’s take a look at how to find your eCommerce reports.

-Find WooCommerce Conversion Tracking Data in WordPress
+Find WooCommerce Conversion Reports in WordPress

 To get an overview of your WooCommerce conversion tracking data, just go to Insights » Reports » eCommerce in WordPress.